Anshul-Gupta24/anshul-gupta24.github.io/_pages/about.md

 <br/>

 **News:**
-* I have been awarded a fellowship under the All India Council for Technical Education (AICTE) PG Scholarship scheme.
+* I have been awarded a fellowship under the All India Council for Technical Education (AICTE) PG Scholarship scheme (2018-2019).
 * I will be joining IISc full time (starting Jan 2019) to work on my thesis